What Is Email Marketing? A Complete Guide

 Before you can measure success, you have to define what success looks like for each campaign.
 Your Key Performance Indicators (KPIs) are the specific metrics you’ll track to determine if you’ve met your goals.
 If you’re announcing a new product, your main KPI might be sales.
 If you’re sending a newsletter, it could be click-through rates to your latest blog posts.
 Understanding your KPIs is the first step to building a smarter strategy.
 It turns your email marketing from a shot in the dark into a calculated, results-driven channel that you can consistently test and improve.

-Track Open and Click-Through Rates
+Understand Your Open and Click-Through Rates

 Two of the most fundamental metrics in email marketing are open rates and click-through rates (CTR).
 Your open rate is the percentage of people who opened your email, and it’s a great indicator of how well your subject line and preheader text resonated with your audience.
 A low open rate might mean your subject line needs a little more punch.
 Your CTR, on the other hand, tells you what percentage of recipients clicked on a link inside your email.
 This metric shows how engaging your content, design, and call-to-action are.
 Tracking these helps you understand what your audience finds interesting and what makes them take the next step.

-Monitor Your Conversion Rates
+Keep an Eye on Your Conversion Rates

 While opens and clicks are important engagement signals, conversions are where your email marketing efforts translate directly into business results.
 A conversion happens when a subscriber completes a desired action after clicking through your email—like making a purchase, filling out a form, or downloading a resource.
 This is the metric that truly demonstrates your return on investment (ROI).
 For every dollar spent on email marketing, businesses see an average return of $38, and that incredible ROI is realized through conversions.
 By tracking your conversion rate, you can directly tie your campaigns to revenue and other key business goals.